Ierofantis/Chrome_Venom/README.md

 # Chrome_Venom

-This is modification of the original code of https://github.com/hassaanaliw/chromepass and I have added the function def ok()
+This is modification of the original code of https://github.com/hassaanaliw/chromepass and I have added the function def mail()

 The original code just prints the google chrome passwords on the python IDE, so I add the function ok to store the output to a txt file and send It via email.